Learn how to activate a Fotoware client product (Windows or Mac) using a license server rather than online software activation.

 Activation with a license server

 This document does not deal with the actual setup of the license server.
-Rather it focuses on configuring your client machine to connect to the license server and check out a license.
+Instead, it focuses on configuring your client machine to connect to the license server and check out a license.

-If you need help setting up the license server itself, these topics will prove useful:
+If you need help setting up the license server itself, see:

 - Right-click My Computer and select Properties.